 In 2016 - through serendipity - Joelle Robinson, Jennifer Bryant and Xavier Brown learned about a new public health fellowship program.
 The three East of the River neighbors decided to apply for the Robert Wood Johnson Foundation Culture of Health Leaders program together as a team.
 After a competitive selection process, they were one of 40 teams from across the United States selected for the inaugural cohort.
-In 2018, they decided to pilot a food cooperative in Southeast, DC and welcomed Winford Jones to the team as the fourth worker-owner.
-Our team has been supported by the Robert Wood Johnson Foundation, CommonHealth Action and the National Collaborative for Health Equity in the development and implementation of a transformative, hyper-local public health project at the intersections of urban agriculture, food policy and cooperative economics.
+In 2018, they decided to pilot a food cooperative in Southeast, DC and welcomed Winford Jones to the team as the fourth worker-owner and in 2022 the team expanded again to include Trenisha James and Audrey Hailes.
+Our team has been supported by the Robert Wood Johnson Foundation, CommonHealth Action, the National Collaborative for Health Equity and Nourish DC in the development and implementation of a transformative, hyper-local public health project at the intersections of urban agriculture, food policy and cooperative economics.

-In fall 2019 we will launch SouthEats, a healthy meal delivery service for residents East of the River in Washington, DC.
+In the fall of 2019 we launched SouthEats, a healthy meal service for residents East of the River in Washington, DC.
 SouthEats mission is to radically shift the way we think about food and ownership.
 In addition to eliminating food deserts and increasing food access, we aim to build an equitable local food ecosystem cooperatively-owned by low-income DC residents.

 Xavier Brown is a native of Washington, DC and a graduate of North Carolina Agricultural and Technical State University and Master of The Science University of Vermont.
 Xavier is a alumni of the Robert Wood Johnson Culture of Health Leaders Program.
 Xavier operates at the boundaries of urban agriculture, environmental sustainability, and African Diasporic culture.
 His work intertwines sustainability with the issues and social justice issues that affect stressed communities from gun violence to mass incarceration to climate change.
 The guiding question is how the wisdom of nature and different ways of knowing can be used to dismantle these problems Xavier views nature as a tool that can uplift and heal stressed communities.
 By studying the practices of indigenous people and going back to ancestral knowledge, Xavier is a part of a new sustainability movement that is healing the people and the land by reconnecting our scared relationship to the earth.